 - If allowed, members of the discussion list can access archived emails via a browser (so it has the potential to be used as a searchable knowledge base).

-- Subscribers have control over their subscription to the list – they can unsubscribe anytime (unlike other group email strategies where you might feel like your unsubscribe requests go into a black hole – see the comic below).
+- Subscribers have control over their subscription to the list – they can unsubscribe anytime (unlike other group email strategies where you might feel like your unsubscribe requests go into a black hole – see the comic above).

 As a community-builder working with human rights defenders it’s important to know: what platforms are available, what features they provide, and ways to master the configuration settings so that you achieve the appropriate balance of security, trust, usability, and effort.